Case Study

 #6 College Applications…

 After two years of candidacy building, Agnes was ready to apply to college.
-She signed up for our comprehensive 15-College Essay Coaching package in May before her senior year, and we helped her generate a strategic list of 15 reach, target and safety schools; compose her activities and honors lists; refine her personal narrative; solicit glowing teacher and mentor recommendations; prep for college interviews; and edit her all-important application essays.
+She signed up for our comprehensive 15-College Essay Coaching package in May before her senior year, and we helped her generate a strategic list of 15 reach, target and safety schools; compose her activities and honors lists; refine her personal narrative; solicit glowing teacher and mentor recommendations; prep for college interviews; and edit all of her application essays, including her personal statement and supplemental essays.

 While her final college list included an assortment of top-tier universities like MIT, Duke, Stanford, Carnegie Mellon, Johns Hopkins, Georgia Tech, Case Western and Purdue, she decided to apply Early Decision to Cornell to take advantage of the much better admissions odds.
-(Cornell’s Regular Decision acceptance rate is only 5%, but its Early Decision acceptance rate is 19%.)
+(Cornell’s Regular Decision acceptance rate is only 5%, but its Early Decision acceptance rate is closer to 20%.)

 Summer pre-college programs offer an excellent way to get a taste of the college experience plus study an advanced area of interest such as artificial intelligence or quantum computing or even conduct research.